andgineer/allure-report/README.md

 ### Checkout git hub pages

-We can skip the step if we don't want to show the history of tests in the Allure report.
+Skip this step if you don't need test history in your Allure report.

 If your github pages are in default `gh-pages` branch, to checkout them to folder `gh-pages-dir` use: